Skip to content

 What Does Strattera Do?

-Strattera is thought to work by affecting the levels of two chemical messengers in the body, serotonin and norepinephrine.
+Strattera is thought to work by affecting the activity of norepinephrine, a chemical messenger in the body.
 This activity may help improve attention and decrease impulsivity for some.1

 How Does Strattera Make You Feel During the First Week?